ranfysvalle02/crewai-flask-autoresearch/README.md

 3. Enter the name of the company you want to research and click "Start Research".
 4. The application will perform the research and display the report in the browser.

-## Configuration

-The application requires the following environment variables:

-- `OPENAI_AZURE_ENDPOINT`: The endpoint for the Azure OpenAI API.
-- `OPENAI_AZURE_API_KEY`: The API key for the Azure OpenAI API.